 Why I Chose It

-LinkedIn is a professional network that allows you to use over 130 prepopulated templates to post your jobs and filter applicants who do not match your requirements.
+LinkedIn is a professional network that allows you to use over a hundred prepopulated templates to post your jobs and filter applicants who do not match your requirements.
 Through promoted search results, emails, and text alerts, you can get the attention of the right candidates or recommended matches for your postings.
-LinkedIn even checks the background of job seekers using standard LinkedIn features.
+LinkedIn offers verification and profile-signal features, but employers should not treat them as formal background checks.

 Similar to Indeed, it offers PPC advertising that fits your budget.
 You can set your own daily budget, and LinkedIn will provide you with a recommended budget for similar job posts.
 It also has LinkedIn Job Postings that do personalized target matching, reviewing, and rating of applicants.
 LinkedIn offers full-blown recruitment packages through its Talent Solutions, which requires a call with its sales team.
 However, like Ladders, it only posts to its own job board.